newby-jay/Reveal_example_with_math/README.md

   6. Play your presentations on any device that can run a modern web browser
   7. Publish your presentations on your webserver

+To view this presentation, clone (download) this repository and launch `slides.html` in a web browser (tested in Chrome only)

 https://revealjs.com/

 https://www.mathjax.org/